cspray/StopInjection/README.md

 ## Errata

-We have strived for this codebase to be thoroughly tested and to be as accurate as humanly possible.
+We strive for this codebase to be thoroughly tested and to be as accurate as humanly possible.
 However, humans do make mistakes and last I checked I fall into that category.
-If you find something wrong with the analysis algorithm, think that a analysis detail is wrong or have a better suggestion for fixing a vulnerability **please** [submit an issue](https://github.com/cspray/StopInjection/issues/new) to this repository.
-I will strive to ensure that any errors found will be quickly fixed.
+If you find something wrong with the analysis algorithm, think that an analysis detail is wrong or have a better suggestion for fixing a vulnerability **please** [submit an issue](https://github.com/cspray/StopInjection/issues/new) to this repository.
+I will strive to ensure that any errors found or reasonable suggestions will be quickly responded to and implemented.

 ## Contributors